roualdes/MATH131/_sources/week-04.md

 By specifying a categorical variable for the keyword argument `color` within `aes`, the jittered points will show up in unique colors for each category of the variable specified, `vore` in this case.
 Further, a legend will automatically be displayed.
-Change the category names of the variable `vore` is best done by renaming the categories, as in [Week 02: Categorical variables](categorical-variables), but we can easily change the legend title from plotnine.
+Changing the category names of the variable `vore` is best done by renaming the categories, as in [Week 02: Categorical variables](categorical-variables), but we can easily change the legend title from plotnine.